-The event sees participation of academia, NGOs, private sector and key government representatives
+The event sees the participation of academia, NGOs, the private sector and key government representatives

-On April 29, the GLOBSEC Policy Institute, in association with the in partnership with the Deputy Prime Minister’s Office for Investments and Informatisation, Aliter Technologies, Microsoft, held an event on the cybersecurity development in Slovakia with representatives from government, academia, civil society, and private sector.
+On April 29, the GLOBSEC Policy Institute, in partnership with the Deputy Prime Minister’s Office for Investments and Informatisation, Aliter Technologies, Microsoft, held an event on cybersecurity development in Slovakia with representatives from the government, academia, civil society, and the private sector.

 However, it’s critical to focus on incentivising the youth to study the subject and pursue careers in Slovakia, according to Jan Majtan, Director General in the Deputy Prime Minister’s Office for Investments and Informatisation.
 Motivations and incentives differ toward the subject also depend on the approach that girls and boys are taught in school.
 Currently, Slovakia is one of the poorest in terms of gender balance among ICT professionals and technicians in the European Union, with the highest gender segregation in the area.
 Petra Kotuliakova, Founder of Aj Ty v IT – an NGO that seeks to include more women and girls in the ICT Sector, argued that it’s important to analyse why girls generally don’t opt for IT and the problem can be traced back to primary and secondary school education but equally critical is the approach that parents teach their children.
 Private sector representative, Rudolf Urbanek, Country General Manager for Microsoft, reiterated the significance of bridging the digital skills gap in Slovakia, emphasising the work that the company has already done in this field.
 According to Aliter Technologies, one of the sponsors of the event, ICT infrastructure can be compromised with a limited budget and collaboration between industry and the government is extremely important.